Patent Pending

 OCSEF 2026 — Highest Award, Biomedical Engineering·

-ADLM Young Investigator in Health Science Award·
+ADLM Young Investigator in Health Science Award — Association for Diagnostics & Laboratory Medicine·

 Thermo Fisher Junior Innovators Challenge Nominee·

-EYEVA™ Trademark — Serial No. 99735637·
+EYEVA™ Trademark — Pending·

 30-Day Pilot Study — 149 Drift Events Logged·